 Every brace, just like every individual, is different.
 Your doctor will choose a brace custom designed for you and your needs.
 They will guide you throughout the process and answer your questions every step of the way.
 As a patient, your job is to attend routine check-ups to ensure the brace is working correctly.
 Your doctor will make any adjustments as needed.

-If you suffer from back pain and want to live life comfortably, reach out to us at the Spine Institute of North America.
+If you suffer from back pain and want to live life comfortably, reach out to us at the Spine INA.
 Our spine specialists are doctors who care and understand the importance of fast, effective relief from painful spine conditions.
 Using compassion, extensive experience and state-of-the-art technology, our board-certified specialists are qualified to successfully treat your back pain.
 To learn more about our treatments or to make an appointment, contact us today.